-We had the pleasure of speaking with Dr. Gemma Gomez-Giro, a CONNECT researcher from Luxembourg, whose research involved the development of an in vitro cellular model for juvenile neuronal ceroid lipofuscinosis (JNCL) using genome editing techniques in hiPSCs to help recapitulate and understand the biological mechanism in a 3D organoid system.
+We had the pleasure of speaking with Dr. Gemma Gomez-Giro, a CONNECT researcher from Luxembourg, whose research involved the development of an in vitro cellular model for juvenile neuronal ceroid lipofuscinosis (JNCL), more commonly known as Batten Disease, using genome editing techniques in hiPSCs to help recapitulate and understand the biological mechanism in a 3D organoid system.

 Additional value of in vitro human organoid cellular disease models to animal studies and drug discovery models